n4n0byt3/software-design-architecture-assignment/game/README.md

 #### Clean Architecture vs MVC

-Model–View–Controller (MVC) was deliberately not used.
-MVC assumes a user-driven interface and often results in controllers accumulating excessive responsibility.
-This frequently leads to *fat controllers* and *anemic domain models*, both of which were identified as architectural smells during the module.

 Despite Model-View-Controller (MVC) being very dominant in the industry as the go-to structure, this was deliberately not used as MVC assumes a user-driven interface and has risks of allowing controllers to build up into large files and taking on